shariq1989/cookbook/content/recipe/braised_short_ribs.md

 ### INSTRUCTIONS: STEP-BY-STEP

 1. Preheat the oven to 300 degrees.
-2. Generously season the short ribs with salt and pepper.
+2. Generously season the short ribs with salt and pepper on all sides.
 3. Heat oil in a dutch oven and sear the short ribs on all sides until they are golden brown, about 1 minute and a half for each side.
 Remove the meat from the pan and set it aside.

 {{< figure src="/images/bsr1.jpg" class="instructionFigure">}}